 Corona activity also increases with altitude.
 For every 1,000-foot gain in elevation, noise generally increases by 1 dBA.
-For the action alternatives, 62 percent of transmission line conductors would be at elevations below 1,000 feet; 94 percent would be below 2,000 feet (see Figure 20-1).
-Most of the population along the alternatives is at lower elevations.
+For the action alternatives, 62 percent of transmission line conductors would be at elevations below 1,000 feet; 94 percent would be below 2,000 feet (see Figure 20-1) (along the Preferred Alternative about 49 percent of spans are below an elevation of 1,000 feet and 99 percent are below 2,000 feet).
+Most of the population along the action alternatives is at lower elevations.